-Most people who use cash only hope to control spending and live within their means.
-To make a cash-only lifestyle work, you — and your spouse or significant other — must commit to spending less than you make.
+Most people who only use cash hope to control spending and live within their means.
+To make a cash-only lifestyle work, you must commit to spending less than you make.

 But it’s harder than it sounds.
 If you don’t create a budget, it’s easy to overspend without realizing it.

-Identifying the difference between what you need and what you want is a good starting point for creating a budget.
-For example, food on the table is a need, the latest smartphone is a want.
+Identifying the difference between what you need and what you want is a good way to help you stay within your budget and not overspend.
+For example, food on the table is a need, but the latest smartphone is a want.
 Then, “use any tricks that work to keep yourselves on track,” said Greutman.
 Some budgeting tips she recommends include: